ChrisTalksTech/ChrisTalksTech.github.io/_posts/2020-01-10-On-Prem-Vs-Cloud-Documentation-Things-To-Consider.md

 In a Cloud or SaaS organisation, you'll be expected to work in line with development teams and adopt [continuous methodologies](https://docs.gitlab.com/ee/ci/introduction/index.html#introduction-to-cicd-methodologies).
 Working in cadence with development teams will require a similar approach to Automation, Testing, Reviews, and Deployment to support continuous integration and delivery.

 ## Availability
-Cloud computing services should be always available.
+Cloud computing services must be always available.
 As a SaaS provider, you will have most likely have Service Level Agreements or contractual commitments to adhere to.
-A SaaS customer would expect the same availability with documentation and so good practices are essential when it comes to writing and building documentation.
+A SaaS customer would expect the same availability with documentation and so good practices are essential when it comes to writing and building documentation with zero down-time.

 ## Competition
 Cloud computing is a highly competitive market, prospective customers will compare Features, Pricing, Support, Return On Investment, and other factors to make their decision.
 Expect customers to compare documentation when it comes to researching cloud services.
 Comprehensive user-friendly documentation is the order of the day.